mslhii/flappycanary/README.md

 It was really helpful going through it as a first time game developer.
 I never knew this much code went into one game, even with the libgdx engine supporting it :)

 Flappy Canary 1.0 is just the game complete with achievements and leaderboards.

-Flappy Canary 1.1 is on hold for now while I complete other projects.
-Should be bugfixes for the most part and maybe a new feature?